octimot/StoryToolkitAI/README.md

 it will not generate any original language transcription together with the translation, meaning that you'll have to transcribe and translate in two different processes.

-### Openning SRT Files as Transcripts
+### Opening SRT Files as Transcripts
 (only available in non-standalone version until next release) If you click on "Open Transcript" and select an SRT file, the tool will automatically convert it to a transcription file and open it in the transcription window.
-This is useful if you want to use transcripts made by other apps in the tool, for eg. to search through them, mark timelines in Resolve etc.
+This is useful if you want to use transcripts made by other apps in the tool, for eg. to search through them, navigate and mark timelines in Resolve etc.

 ## Davinci Resolve integrations